Lantzify/auto-block-list/README.md

 ![Version](https://img.shields.io/nuget/v/AutoBlockList?label=version)
 [![Nuget](https://img.shields.io/nuget/dt/AutoBlockList?color=2346c018&logo=Nuget)](https://www.nuget.org/packages/AutoBlockList/)

 Auto block list is an Umbraco package made for v10+.
-Made to help automate the process of converting nested content into an block list.
+Made to help automate the process of converting nested content and macros into an block list.
 In addition it transfers the content to the new block list format.

 ## About
 With the removal of nested content in Umbraco 13.
-Uppgrading can potentially be challenging if you us it frequently.
+And macros in Umbraco 14.
+Upgrading can potentially be challenging if you use it frequently.
 That's where Auto block list comes in.
-With one click AutoBlockLists runs the following workflow.
+With one click AutoBlockLists runs the following workflow based on content type.

+**Nested Content**
 - Creates the block list data type based on the old nested content data type.
 - Adds the new data type to the document type.
 - And transfers the content to the newly created block list.

+**Macro**
+-

 ### Settings
 ```